-This passion and energy finds further voice in Kim A. Snyder’s feature documentary ‘Us Kids’.
-Highlighting the drive, determination and pain of Parkland survivors in fighting for gun control.
+This passion and energy find a further voice in Kim A. Snyder’s feature documentary ‘Us Kids’.
+Highlighting the drive, determination, and pain of Parkland survivors in fighting for gun control.
 In a country where gun ownership threads through every level of politics.
-The right to bear arms clashing with concepts of safety, security and freedom.
-While innocent people continue to loose their lives to assault rifles in schools, churches, parks and streets.
+The right to bear arms clashing with concepts of safety, security, and freedom.
+While innocent people continue to lose their lives to assault rifles in schools, churches, parks, and streets.
 Each life yet another statistic in a system dictated by money and power.

 Snyder ensures Us Kids focuses on the voices of the Parklands survivors and young activists.
-Never allowing the camera to stray into the adult world surrounding them, in turn reflecting the importance of youth led politics.
-But this drive and determination is also dovetailed with the ruthlessness of a hostile political system.
+Never allowing the camera to stray into the adult world surrounding them, in turn reflecting the importance of youth-led politics.
+But this drive and determination are also dovetailed with the ruthlessness of a hostile political system.
 One where young people are seen and not heard, their views deemed unimportant due to their lack of voting rights.

 Many of the Parkland young activists became household names in America, as the ‘Never Again’ and ‘March for Our Lives’ movement took hold.
 Building bridges across America, in examining gun violence and the political empowerment of young people.
 With the documentary focussing on the key young leaders of the movement; Emma Gonzalez, David Hogg, Sam Fuentes, Jackie Corin, Bria Smith, Alex King, and Cameron Kasky.
 Each one shining with a bright light and passion for change.
 Their voices filled with the urgent need for reform, alongside the relentless frustration of an adult world blind to the needs of their generation.

-But this optimism is also shrouded by the toxic landscape of politics and media in the U.S. One where right wing supporters feel emboldened to threaten seventeen year olds.
-Their ‘Make America Great Again‘ baseball caps hiding their own callous disregard for the lives of others.
-While the right wing media machine targets David Hogg as being insincere, false and a ‘crisis actor’.
+But this optimism is also shrouded by the toxic landscape of politics and media in the U.S. One where right-wing supporters feel emboldened to threaten seventeen-year-olds.
+Their ‘Make America Great Again’ baseball caps hiding their own callous disregard for the lives of others.
+While the right-wing media machine targets David Hogg as being insincere, false and a ‘crisis actor’.
 Dismissing his voice with a hatred that ignores his age and experience.
-While the movement he is a part of is accused of being led by left wing activists.
-Only further demonstrating the a widely held adult belief that teenagers are incapable of holding beliefs or opinions.
+While the movement he is a part of is accused of being led by left-wing activists.
+Only further demonstrating the widely held adult belief that teenagers are incapable of holding beliefs or opinions.

 Director: Kim A. Snyder